 Of course, you can always enjoy Jack Daniels with a splash of water, in an old-fashioned, or by itself neat or on the rocks.
 Gentleman Jack is especially delicious as a sipping whiskey.
 However, Jack also plays well with others and would make a great whiskey for any of the following cocktails.

-Whether you enjoy Jack Daniels by itself or in any of the above delicious cocktails, Jack is always the perfect gentleman even when you're looking for something with a kick.
+Whether you enjoy Jack Daniels by itself or in any of the above delicious Jack Daniels cocktail recipes, Jack is always the perfect gentleman - even when you're looking for something with a kick.